 You can lose a kidney, and live a full and complete life.
 You can lose your arms and legs and still survive.

 But if your body cannot get sleep, you will die.
 In fact, sleep deprivation is a common form of torture, as many of us know all too well.

-Other clients have had Traumatic Brain Injuries which interfered with how their Nervous System works, and as a result, have a different kind of Sleep Apnea (oversimplified, where the brain's signals to breathe don't make it through to the lungs).
+* Several Desert Storm, OIF, and OEF Clients have had Traumatic Brain Injuries which interfere with how their Nervous System works, and as a result, have a different kind of Sleep Apnea (oversimplified, where the brain's signals to breathe don't make it through to the lungs).

-Perhaps until they have spent a night with someone that suffers from obstructive sleep apnea, hear the suffocating snoring, experience the fear that the person will stop breathing altogether, they will continue to not take seriously claims for sleep apnea.
+Perhaps they'll have to spend a night with someone that suffers from obstructive sleep apnea, hear the suffocating snoring, experience the fear that the person will stop breathing altogether, they will continue to not take seriously claims for sleep apnea.

 Or perhaps when they realize that Sleep Apnea is going to be as big an issue for our current generation of Veterans as Agent Orange related conditions are to Vietnam Veterans, they will take it seriously.